traefik/traefik/docs/middlewares/addprefix.md

     a-container:
       image: a-container-image
         labels:
-          - "traefik.middlewares.add-bar.addprefix.prefix=/bar",
+          - "traefik.middlewares.add-bar.addprefix.prefix=/bar"
     ```
 ## Configuration Options

 ### prefix

-`prefix` is the string to add before the current path in the requtested URL.
+`prefix` is the string to add before the current path in the requested URL.
 It should include the leading slash (`/`).